RadicalEd360/ArchUSB/README.md

 we tell grub to look for a specific LABEL instead of searching for UUIDs.

 we have one last step of configuring before we can properly boot with grub on a USB.
-we must first generate the grub.cfg then edit that file as I could not find a way to do this properly within /etc/default/grub
+we must first **generate the grub.cfg then edit that file** as I could not find a way to do this properly within /etc/default/grub
-I know its not ideal to edit /boot/grub/grub.cfg as its not very dynamic, I repeat, I did not find a way to do this within /etc/default/grub
+I know its not ideal to edit grub.cfg as its not very dynamic, However I repeat, I did not find a way to do this within /etc/default/grub
 If you know how to override grubs heuristics algorithm and set a custom root, please share.
 Thank you.

-Generate the grub.cfg by issuing `grub-mkconfig -o /boot/grub/grub.cfg`
+**Generate the grub.cfg** by issuing `grub-mkconfig -o /boot/grub/grub.cfg`
-then edit the file and change all lines that look like `set root='hdX,msdos1'` to `hd0`
+then edit the file and **change all lines that look like** `set root='hdX,msdos1'` to `hd0`
-when booting from a USB, the device will always be located at **hd0**, so we must tell it to look there or it will not boot.
+when booting from a USB, the device is **always located at hd0**, so we must tell it to look there or it will not boot.

 ### #5.
 Finishing Up
-Congratulations, you may continue the normal Arch install process by installing your desired features and what not.
+**Congratulations, you may continue the normal Arch install process** by installing your desired features and what not.
 I installed some utilities i like such as tmux, ranger, wifi firmware, networkmanager, openssh and so on.
 I then configured networkmanager to auto connect to wifi and openssh to autostart as a service.
 I was happy with it being headless and did not install a desktop environment, your purposes may be different than mine.
-You may want to install a desktop environment.
+**You may want to install a desktop environment**.

-Keep in mind that any package you install adds space to the disk and will take more time to copy into ram.
+Keep in mind that any package you install **adds space to the disk and will take more time to copy into ram**.
-After you are done installing packages, I highly reccomend you clear pacmans cache with `pacman -Scc` to cut down on disk space.
+After you are done installing packages, **I highly reccomend you clear pacmans cache** with `pacman -Scc` to cut down on disk space.